-“Huston’s wish was to let America witness (and perhaps better understand) the fragile emotional state of many returning vets.”
+“Huston’s wish was to let America see and understand the fragile emotional state of many returning vets.”

-A CONTROVERSIAL1946 documentary by legendary Hollywood film maker John Huston has been restored and can finally seen by the public, more than 66 years after being withheld by the U.S. military.
+A CONTROVERSIAL1946 documentary by legendary Hollywood film maker John Huston has been restored and can finally seen by the public, seven decades after being withheld by the U.S. military.

 Huston, who is perhaps best known for his 1941 film noir classic The Maltese Falcon, joined the army after Pearl Harbor.
 His cameras captured much of the action on Midway Island during the 1942 battle there as well as the intense fighting in the Italian campaign.

 Let There Be Light was equally hard hitting.
 The gritty, realistic documentary pulls few punches as it shows the war’s psychological impacts on the young men who fought in it.
-Huston’s wish was to let America witness (and perhaps better understand) the fragile emotional state of many returning vets.
+Huston’s wish was to let America see and understand the fragile emotional state of many returning vets.

 The film is also notable for its real-life depiction of African American and white vets freely mingling and interacting with each other — a concept that would have seemed out of place in much of pre-civil rights America.
 A subsequent reshoot of the movie by the military tried to tell a sanitized version of the story using all white actors, none of them real combat veterans.